kalab-oto/zoraptera-occurrence-dataset/scripts/README.md

 `inat.r` - iNaturalist updates

-`geom_calc.r` - recalculate coordinates and uncertainty from geometry in `geom/geom.gpkg`
+`geom_calc.r` - retrieve WKT geometries, recalculate coordinates and uncertainty from geometry in `geom/geom.gpkg`

 `plot.r` - plots for publication and for graphical data summary in `README.md`